 What is a self-help book?

 Self-help books are wildly successful because they essentially have a built-in audience.
 If you write a self-help book for parents who are struggling to breastfeed, your audience is any parent struggling to breastfeed and any overbearing in-law who THINKS a parent is struggling to breastfeed.
-An inherent audience is a very strong thing.
+An inherent audience is extremely helpful.

 If you want to use your knowledge and experience to help others, and you’ve got the time and the will to put it together, a self-help book could be your gift to the world.
 So where do we start?